Grants and Scholarships - Ability to Benefit Questions and Answers

 - Must the ATB requirement be met before the first day of classes for the term seeking aid?

 - For the academic year 2007-08, students were allowed to take and pass an ATB exam up until the end of each term in which they are seeking the award.
 Beginning in summer of the 2008-09 academic year, students were allowed to take the ATB exam within the add/drop period of the term.

-- If a student fails an ATB exam prior to starting in the Fall term, will the student be able to re-take the ATB exam for that Fall terms State aid?
+- If a student fails an ATB exam prior to starting in the Fall term, will the student be able to re-take the ATB exam for that Fall term she is seeking State aid?

 - Schools will need to follow the specific requirements of the ATB exam they are using.

 - If a student is given permission to retake the ATB exam, are they given additional time beyond the add/drop period to take and pass the ATB?

 - No, a student must take the retest within the add/drop period for a particular term to be certified as eligible for an award for that term.

 - How can a first-time state aid recipient become eligible if they do not have a high school diploma or TASC from within the United States?

 - An ATB test must be passed if a student does not have a high school diploma or TASC from within the United States.